Skip to contents

 r

 Apparent infection rate.
+Must be positive.

 n

 Number of replicated curves.
+Must be a positive whole number.

 alpha

-Noise level applied to replicated observations.
+Non-negative noise level applied to replicated observations.

 Value